biscuit-auth/website/content/blog/biscuit-wasm-0-4-0.md

 ## Datalog tagged templates

-Javascript provides a powerful mechanism: [tagged templates][tagged-templates].
+Javascript provides a powerful mechanism to embed snippets of non JS code inside a JS codebase: [tagged templates][tagged-templates].
+They are commonly used when working with HTML, CSS or SQL within a JS file.

 Biscuit-wasm takes full advantage of tagged templates to provide a convenient way to embed datalog snippets in JS applications.
 It also takes care of injecting dynamic values inside datalog statements, to avoid any risk of datalog injection.